How to Make Banking and Financial Operations Efficient (with Automation)

 minutes

-So, what does that mean for the future of the financial services industry?
+So, what does that mean for the future of the banking and financial industry?

-If banks don’t start radically adapting and improving their operations processes, it could mean being left behind in a dramatic market shift.
-For start-ups, it’s also important to ensure that operational processes are as efficient as possible before expanding, which could otherwise lead to accumulating large amounts of operational debt.
+Banks that don’t start radically adapting and improving their operations processes can be left behind in a dramatic market shift.
+Startups that don't ensure that their operational processes are as efficient as possible before expanding will accumulate a large operational debt.

-While banking has been suffering, fintech has been set on a course of hypergrowth with a market value sitting at around $5 trillion, with estimates above 23% growth for the next 5 years.
+While banking has been suffering, fintech has been set on a course of hypergrowth with a market value sitting at around $5 trillion, with estimates above 23% growth for the next 5 years, as Harvard Business Review reports.

 So, with financial services organizations falling at both extremes of no growth and hypergrowth, it might be worth taking a closer look at different sectors of the financial services and technology industry to understand why this might be the case.